sheerazanwar/openDental-NestJs/backend/README.md

 ## Architecture Overview
 - **NestJS Modular Design** – each business capability (auth, clinics, patients, appointments, claims, payments, sessions, activity logs, polling, integrations) is isolated into its own module with DTO-backed Swagger documentation.
-- **PostgreSQL + TypeORM** – production runs exclusively on PostgreSQL (configured through `DATABASE_URL`).
-Tests use transient SQLite to keep the suite fast without diverging entity behavior.
+- **PostgreSQL + TypeORM** – every environment (development, test, production) runs on PostgreSQL via `DATABASE_URL`; tests use a dedicated test database with schema drop between runs.
 - **Swagger First** – every controller method uses DTOs/enums annotated with `@nestjs/swagger` so consumers have precise schemas and response shapes at `/api/docs`.
 - **Robust Integrations** – `OpenDentalService` wraps the official REST API surface (patients, insurance, scheduling, procedures, claims, payments, ledger, utilities) and exposes ergonomic helpers for orchestrations and polling. `TemporalService` acts as an adapter for workflow scheduling.
 - **Auditability & Sessions** – mutations are intercepted to create `activity_logs` records and the auth module tracks refresh tokens in a dedicated `sessions` table for revocation.